-The MindKind Study is an international feasibility study that enables the youth to work directly with mental health researchers to better understand how young people can manage their mental health.
+An international feasibility study to enable the youth to work directly with mental health researchers to better understand how young people can manage their mental health.

 Why MindKind Study?

 Young people around the world commonly experience anxiety and depression, but it can be hard to identify how each person can best manage their own mental health.
 Data sharing models haven’t always included everyone who should be part of the conversation.
 Persons with lived experience, advocates and community-based organizations have asked for prioritizing participant involvement.
 There are a wide range of research opportunities that are only possible with direct involvement of individuals contributing to the data.

 The databank project aimed to respond to this need by actively involving those who provide the data, in this case, the youth.